-- (1) If by facsimile, when directed to a number at which the member has consented to receive notice; - (2) If by electronic mail, when directed to an electronic mail address at which the member has consented to receive notice; - (3) If by posting on an electronic network together with separate notice to the member of the specific posting, upon the later of the posting and the giving of the separate notice; and - (4) If by any other form of electronic transmission, when directed to the member.
+- (1) If by electronic mail, when directed to an electronic mail address at which the member has consented to receive notice; - (2) If by posting on an electronic network together with separate notice to the member of the specific posting, upon the later of the posting and the giving of the separate notice; and - (3) If by any other form of electronic transmission, when directed to the member.

 A member may revoke such consent by written notice or electronic transmission to the Corporation.
-Such consent shall be deemed to be revoked if (1) the Corporation is unable to deliver by electronic transmission two consecutive notices in accordance with the consent, and such inability becomes known to the Secretary or other person responsible for giving notice; provided, that the inadvertent failure to treat the inability to give electronic notice as a revocation shall not invalidate any meeting or other action.
+Such consent shall be deemed to be revoked if the Corporation is unable to deliver by electronic transmission two consecutive notices in accordance with the consent, and such inability becomes known to the Secretary or other person responsible for giving notice; provided, that the inadvertent failure to treat the inability to give electronic notice as a revocation shall not invalidate any meeting or other acction.